thekaigonzalez/NFyMono/README.md

 | Themes             | Yes          | Yes                  | No                | No       | No (No GUI) | No                                   |
 | Song Method        | List         | List                 | Stack             | Singular | Singular    | Stack                                |
 | Software           | Yes          | Yes (NFy's Software) | No                | No       | No          | No                                   |

+## Building

+### Using Bumble/Godot Compat

+To build using Godot, you need -

+* Visual Studio 2019/2022
+* Godot 3.4 MONO (Only Mono versions are supported)
+* .NET Core

+Open Godot, and import the project.

+After loading the project, go to Project > **Export...** and export your platform.